 On November 28th, 2011 crowds assembled at 62,000 polling stations to elect DR Congo’s fifth president in the country’s first independently administered presidential elections since independence in 1960. [caption id="attachment_6669" align="aligncenter" width="500" caption="Polling Station in Bukavu, Ibanda Commune"]

-Center for Forced Migration Studies at Northwestern University (CFMS) organized a group of voluntary partners comprised of humanitarian, civil society and human rights organizations to report on the elections.
+[/caption]Getting off to a late start, just three months before the elections, Center for Forced Migration Studies at Northwestern University (CFMS) organized a group of voluntary partners comprised of humanitarian, civil society and human rights organizations to report on the elections.
 With Ushahidi’s past record of difficulty deploying to the Congo given it’s size (as large as Western Europe), lack of infrastructure and limited electricity and access to technology, the late start and lack of funds posed a major challenge.
 Therefore, our first decision was to limit the deployment to focus on the hotbed areas for violence: North and South Kivu in the east and the main opposition candidate’s stronghold, Kinshasa.

 Technology had improved considerably since 2006 with most people having cell phones and greater access to wireless.
 On the other hand, the remote areas most sensitive to violence and election fraud are the ones without cell service and electricity.
 Thus, many of the same challenges remained.
 Knowing all these challenges, we still decided that deployment would be useful since many organizations are looking to crisis mapping to assist in combating the ongoing insecurity in eastern Congo and massive sexual violence.
 We could all learn from the experience.
 The site went live one week before the elections, on November 18th, reporting in French and English.